jjdelvalle/irony_detection/README.md

   --classifier {MLPClassifier,SVC,AdaBoostClassifier}
                         Pick a classifying method.
   --epochs EPOCHS       Specify number of training epochs.
+  --no_cache            Ignore cached files.
   --predict             Predict using a cached model.
   --aggressive_clean    Aggressive clean up of data.
 ```

+### Usage Examples

+To train a model using FastText embeddings and assuming our data lies in a directory called `my_data`:

+`python main.py --vectorizer=emb --aggressive_clean my_data`

+To predict using a TF-IDF model over a file called `sentences.txt` you would run:

+`python main.py --vectorizer=tfidf --aggressive_clean --predict sentences.txt`

+After predicting, predictions will be written to a new file called `sentences.txt_preds.txt` in our example.

 ## Results